ishamada/bioiX/README.md

-# bioix
-Genes and geography -- a Bioinformatics project
+# Genes and geography -- a Bioinformatics project

 A Quick Guide to Organizing Computational Biology Projects